affectsai/aardt/README.md

 Much of this is covered in this README.
 For additional assistance you can open an issue on our GitHub, or reach out to the authors directly.

+You will also find comprehensive examples in this the [CUADS Data Quality Notebook](https://github.com/affectsai/cuads_dataset/blob/ardt/CUADS_Data_Quality.ipynb).

 ## Intended Use and License
 <a name="license"></a>
 This library is intended for use by only by academic researchers to facilitate advancements in emotion research.
 It is